dzhong2/DP-and-Fairpick-Against-Mia/README.md

 # DP-and-Fairpick-Against-Mia
-For Adult dataset, the final column is the label.
+For Adult dataset, the final column is the label(0 or 1).

 The classification task is to determine weather a peroson in the dataset makes over 50k a year.